-In yesterday’s devotion, we saw that Ebenezer Scrooge’s transformation led him to a new appreciation for and engagement with his family.
-Keeping Christmas well, I suggested, includes sharing life with our families, not just at Christmastime, but throughout the year.
+In the previous devotion, we saw that Ebenezer Scrooge’s transformation led him to a new appreciation for and engagement with his family.
+Keeping Christmas well, I suggested, includes sharing life with our kindred families, not just at Christmastime, but throughout the year.

-Yet, I recognized that some of us are not able to be with our own families, even during the holidays.
-In times like these, we can find comfort and joy as “members of the household of God” (Eph 2:19).
+Yet, I recognized that some of us are not able to be with our own families, even during the holidays, especially in the midst of a global pandemic.
+In times like these, we can find comfort and joy as “members of the household of God” (Ephesians 2:19).

 The first snapshot comes from around 1972.
-My dad had been out of work for a more than a year.
+My dad had been out of work for more than a year.
 My parents had used up most of their savings and had little left for Christmas presents for me and my three siblings.
 We knew that this Christmas would be different from what we had experienced in the past and we felt sad about this.
 However, a couple of days before Christmas, some of my parents’ friends from church showed up at our house with stacks of Christmas gifts.
 Many had my name on them, which was surprise #1.
-Surprise #2 came on Christmas morning, when I unwrapped these gifts and found things that I really wanted.
+Surprise #2 came on Christmas morning when I unwrapped these gifts and found things that I really wanted.
 Perhaps more importantly, for the first time in my life, I experienced the exceptional love of the family of God.
-(Fun fact: a couple of weeks ago in church, I sat very near to those who had been so generous to my family 44 years ago!
-I remember their kindness with gratitude.)

 The final snapshot also comes from my time at Irvine Pres.
 For years, many church members put on a festive Christmas party for children in an orphanage in Mexico.
 The congregation contributed gifts that included both fun toys and necessities like clothing and school items.
 Those of us who were unable to go to the party prayed specifically for one child to whom we gave a gift.
 I knew folks at church for whom the Christmas party in Tijuana was the highlight of their own holiday celebrations.

-Keeping Christmas well can surely involve getting together with our relatives to enjoy seasonal delights.
+Christmas is surely a time to get together, even virtually, with our relatives to enjoy seasonal delights.
 But it also is a time to join with our sisters and brothers in Christ, to celebrate the fact that the birth of Christ was part of God’s plan to form us into a family.
-Our family life in Christ isn’t limited to the holidays, however.
-It’s something to be lived each and every day throughout the year.
+It’s a time for generosity that includes and extends beyond our kindred families.